Investment Management Research Workshop

 WHY IT'S DIFFERENT

-The Investment Management Research Workshop is a rare opportunity for the full spectrum of investment analysts - academics, professional investors, consultants, practitioners and advocates - to come together to consider and discuss contemporary investment research.
+The Investment Management Research Workshop is a rare opportunity for the full spectrum of investment management analysts - academics, professional investors, consultants, practitioners and advocates - to come together to consider and discuss contemporary investment management research.

 It has three key differentiators: